Supercharge your PowerPoint productivity with

 Problem

-Depending on the settings, PowerPoint may not even give the user any warning that the code is being prevented from running.
+PowerPoint may not even give the user any warning that the code is being prevented from running.
 Simply: nothing happens.

 Appropriate macro security settings will allow the code to run and still give the user adequate protection.